mcdonagj/Interactive-Hall-Display/README.md

 ## Installing Dependencies

 The Interactive-Hall-Display requires NodeJS to run.
+This application runs on a NodeJS-based web application server [called Express](https://expressjs.com/en/api.html).
+Communication between the users and server are handled [by Socket.IO](https://socket.io/docs/).

-[You can download it from here](https://nodejs.org/en/) or install it via homebrew with the following Terminal command:
+[You can download NodeJS from here](https://nodejs.org/en/) or install it via homebrew with the following Terminal command:
 `brew install nodejs`

 After installing NodeJS, install the following modules using NPM: